- Division of Academic Affairs

 The Excellence in Online Teaching Award (EOTA) encourages and honors outstanding online and hybrid teaching at NIU.
 It recognizes NIU faculty and instructors whose performance exemplifies a commitment to excellence in online teaching, course development and student engagement.

-Nominations are submitted to the Center for Innovative Teaching and Learning (CITL) for consideration by a review panel comprised of a subcommittee of members of the Innovative Teaching and Learning Advisory Committee (ITLAC), Online Learning Advisory Council (OLAC) and past award winners, chaired by the executive director of CITL.
+Nominations are submitted to the Center for Innovative Teaching and Learning (CITL) for consideration by a review panel comprised of a subcommittee of members of the Innovative Teaching and Learning Advisory Committee (ITLAC), Online Learning Advisory Council (OLAC) and past award winners, chaired by the associate vice provost for teaching, learning and digital education.
 This review committee will select the award recipient(s).

 The recipient(s) of this award shall receive a plaque and a $2,000 one-time stipend.
 All recipients shall be required to present a campus-wide seminar describing their approach to online teaching, with emphasis on teaching philosophy and innovative pedagogical approaches.

-If you have any questions about the award or nomination process, contact Jason Rhode, executive director of CITL, at firstname.lastname@example.org.
+If you have any questions about the award or nomination process, contact Jason Rhode, associate vice provost for teaching, learning and digital education, at firstname.lastname@example.org.

 2022 Award Winners